georgepol1023/TicTacToe/ReadMe.md

 # Tic Tac Toe 🎮

-A simple Tic Tac Toe game built with **HTML, CSS, and JavaScript**.
+A simple Tic Tac Toe game built with HTML, CSS, and JavaScript.

 ## Features
 - Two players on the same computer